In the case where the Commissioner for Teacher Regulation believes that more information

 decisions not to take further actions, previous investigations, previous consent

-resolution agreements, including any findings and/or disciplinary actions taken under the Teaching
+resolution agreements, including any findings and/or disciplinary actions taken

 The Commissioner may require a person during an investigation to give evidence on

 oath or affirmation or in any other manner, or to produce documentation or other

 items in the person’s possession or control if it is relevant to the investigation.

 The Commissioner may apply for a court order directing a person to comply with the

 For the purpose of the investigation, the Commissioner, or his delegate, has the